-You can debug your wearable over Bluetooth by routing its debug output to the phone that is connected to your development machine.
+You can debug a watch app over Bluetooth by routing the app's debug output to the phone that is connected to your development machine.

-Setup Devices for Debugging
+Set Up Devices for Debugging

-- Enable USB debugging on the handheld:
+Enable USB debugging on the phone:

-- Enable Bluetooth debugging on the wearable:
+Enable Bluetooth debugging on the watch:

-and then tap the build number 7 times.
+- Tap the build number 7 times.